The Big Fat Lie Exposed!

 - Famous heart surgeon Michael Debakey studied 1700 patients with hardening of the arteries and found no relationship between the level of cholesterol and the incidence of atherosclerosis.

 - Mother’s milk contains 50% of its calories in fat, much of it saturated.
-Cholesterol and fat are essential for growth and development of brain.
+Cholesterol and fat are essential for growth and development of the brain.
 Studies have shown that those with total blood cholesterol below 150mg/dl have a higher incidence of various forms of cancer.

 - People in North India consume 17 times more animal fat but have 7 times fewer incidences of heart disease compared to people in southern India.